 Recipe FAQs

 Yes!
-If you prefer to bake the French toast rather than make them on stove top, they still come out great!
+If you prefer to bake the French toast rather than make them on the stove top, they still come out great!
 Place the coated sticks on a lined baking sheet and cook at 350F for around 20 to 25 minutes, flipping halfway through.

 When making French toast, it’s best to use stale bread rather than fresh.
 The drier the bread is, the more of the egg mix it will absorb.
 Don’t leave the bread fingers in the egg mix for too long though.
 The toast needs to be soft, but not falling apart.

-Serving suggestions
+Serving Suggestions

 Because they’re in stick form, they’re also perfect for dipping!
 You can dip them in maple syrup, applesauce or yogurt (try this Yogurt Fruit Dip)!

-Recipe variations
+Recipe Variations

 - Different spices: The cinnamon can easily be swapped for a pumpkin pie spice mix, or add a little nutmeg instead.

-More Pumpkin Recipes
+More Healthy Pumpkin Recipes

 - Easy Pumpkin Pie without Evaporated Milk

-- Pumpkin Balls
+- No Bake Pumpkin Balls

-- Pumpkin Protein Pancakes Recipe
+- Pumpkin Pie Spice Pancakes

-- Baked Pumpkin Oatmeal Muffins
+- Healthy Pumpkin Oatmeal Muffins

 - Pumpkin Breakfast Cookies

-- Healthy Pumpkin Bread
+- Almond Flour Pumpkin Bread

 Did you make this recipe?
 Scroll down to leave a star rating and review!

-Pumpkin French Toast Sticks
+Healthy Pumpkin Cinnamon French Toast Sticks Recipe

 Ingredients